 Certain persons providing investment advice on behalf of our firm are also licensed insurance agents.
-These persons will earn commission-based compensation for selling insurance products, including insurance products they sell to clients.
+These advisors may earn commission-based compensation for selling insurance products.
 Insurance commissions earned by these persons are separate from our advisory fees.
-Any commissions earned for product sales are credited to the client as previously described under the compensation section.
+Commissions earned for product sales to clients may be credited to the client as previously described under the compensation section.